-- 16. Petitioner failed to make a prima facie for a reduction in the assessed value for either year.
+- 16. Petitioner failed to make a prima facie for a reduction in the assessed values.
 The Board reached this decision for the following reasons: - a.
 Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as "the market value-in-use of a property for its current use, as reflected by utility received by owner or a similar user, from the property."
-2002 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.3-1-2); see also 2011 REAL PROPERTY

-ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
+2002 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.3-1-2); see also 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
 Parties to an assessment appeal may offer relevant evidence that is consistent with the true tax value standard.
 A market value-in-use appraisal prepared according to USPAP often will suffice.
 Eckerling v.
 Wayne Twp.
 Ass'r, 841 N.E.2d 674, 678 (Ind.
 Tax Ct.
 2006).
 Parties may also offer evidence of actual construction costs, sales information for the property under appeal, sales or assessment information for comparable properties, and any other information compiled according to generally accepted appraisal principles.
 Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use).

 - b.
 Regardless of the method used to prove true tax value, a party must explain how its evidence relates to the market value-in-use as of the relevant valuation date.
 O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Township Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
 The valuation date for the 2009 assessment was January 1, 2008.
 See 50 IAC 21-3-3 (2006) (making the valuation date for assessments after March 1 2005, January 1 of the year preceding the assessment date).
 The valuation date for the 2013 assessment was March 1, 2013.
 Ind.
 Code § 6-1.1-4-4.5(f); 50 IAC 27-5-2(c). - c.
-Petitioner contends the property should be assessed at \$4,500 for both 2009 and 2013.
-Petitioner presented no evidence to support his requested value.
+Petitioner contends the improvements have no value and that the land should be assessed at \$2,200 for both 2009 and 2013.
+Petitioner presented no evidence to show the condition of the improvements or to support his requested value.
 Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 704 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
 1998). - d.
-Petitioner purchased the property at a commissioners' auction.
-Petitioner did not present any documentation to substantiate the purchase price or to show when he purchased the property.
+Petitioner purchased the property for a "couple hundred dollars."
+He did not present any documentation to substantiate the purchase price or the date of the sale.
 Further, Petitioner did not claim that the purchase price should be the assessed value. - e.
-Petitioner contends there is zero value in the improvements and that the assessed values have been arbitrarily derived.
-However, Petitioner presented no evidence to show what improvements existed on the property in either in 2009 or 2013.
-Again, Petitioner presented no probative evidence to support his statements. - f.
 Petitioner failed to make a prima facie case for changing the assessments.
 Where a petitioner has not supported its claim with probative evidence, the respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).